-In 2022, interest was charged at €NIL (2021: €0.2 million).
-The Company considers the risk of default to be remote due to the credit quality of daa, the guarantor of these external borrowings.
+In 2022, it was agreed between the Company and the subsidiary undertaking that interest would be charged at €NIL and this has remained unchanged in 2023.
+The Company considers the risk of default to be remote due to the credit quality of daa, the guarantor of the loans to subsidiary undertaking.